What the Report Measures

 What does "competitiveness" mean in this report?

-Which commodities and industries does it cover?
+Which commodities and industries does the report cover?

 The report covers seven commodity families, each treated as a distinct industry: Olefins & Derivatives, Aromatics & Derivatives, Alcohols & Organic Acids, Polymers, Fertilizers, Inorganic Chemicals, and Metals.
 Together these non-agricultural, commodity-based sectors form the upstream and midstream nodes of almost all global value chains.
 Because the selected commodities are highly commoditized, their local pricing and margin dynamics serve as sensitive barometers of a country's structural manufacturing costs.
 Sector-level competitiveness is evaluated based on the dominant production technology route used in the focus country (for example, naphtha-based versus ethane-based cracking).